ublue-os/website/docs/images/bazzite/installation.md

 Login to Steam **(required for Steam Deck, HTPC, and Handheld PC images)**, and reboot your device when you finish.

+!!!
+NOTE

+    For users with Secure Boot enabled:

+Run `just enroll-secure-boot-key` in the host terminal and enter the password `ublue-os` if prompted to enroll the required key!

 ## Game on!

 You have installed Bazzite!